“Gets outstanding results”

 Law Society v Ramasamy

-2015-16.
+2015-17.
 Acted for Law Society successfully resisting challenge to intervention by solicitor.
+Subsequently acted for Law Society in disciplinary proceedings before SDT.

 Law Society v Chan